 Do you ever feel you need a quiet place to go to be alone?
-Having a quiet spot you can go to is important.
-Resting your body and mind is a healthy thing to do.
-Your comfy place can be a perfect place to rest!
-Think of a quiet and comfortable place in your house you could make your "Comfy Place."
+Having a quiet spot you can go to is important is important for everyone.
+Resting your body and mind is a healthy thing to do, and a comfy place is the perfect place to do it.
+Think of a quiet and comfortable place in your house or classroom that you could make your designated "Comfy Place."

 Here are some ideas of spots you might want to think about for your comfy place:

 Did you find a spot where you can have quiet time?
 Good for you!
 Now you can make it your comfy place.
 Make your comfy place safe and special just for you.
 You may want to put at least one or two of these things near your comfy place: